6+ orders placed in your location

 - Cleaning cat litter

 In India, people, especially women residing in mud houses, are more exposed to the risk of contracting the disease.
 The disease is common in South India as most of the people in this region were found with toxoplasmosis antibodies in their bodies.
-Women living in the western part are at the lowest risk.
-Overall, an estimated 56,737–176,882 children per year are born with a high risk of congenital Toxoplasmosis in India.
+Women living in the west part are at the lowest risk.
+Overall, an estimated 56,737–176,882 children per year are born with a high risk of congenital toxoplasmosis in India.

 The test specifically looks for the serum antibodies to the toxoplasma parasite in the person's body and determines whether you have the infection or not.